seki-mei/anki-dev/anianki/README.md

-This addon displays pictures when you answer cards.
+Motivational Anki add-on that displays random images when you answer cards, for positive reinforcement during study sessions.

 ### adding your own images
 1. `Tools` -> `Add-ons`.